 Entrants, Drivers and Team Managers shall comprehend the contents stated in these Regulations and strictly comply with all the Sporting and Technical Regulations prescribed

 2. STEWARDS

-The decisions of the Panel of Stewards will be final and binding on the Entrants, Drivers and Team Managers (participants) subject to Appeal as laid out in the General Prescriptions under the Code of FIA and MAM.
+The decisions of the Panel of Stewards will be final and binding on the Entrants, Drivers and Team Managers (participants) subject to Appeal as laid out in the MAM NCR.

 3. ORGANISER & PROMOTER